- Ozone Sources

 In mountain valleys, such as occur near Bent Creek, ozone-forming pollution comes from both local and out-of-state sources.
 Winds can carry ozone formed in urban areas long distances to surrounding rural areas.
 Much of the ozone pollution at high elevations in the mountains of Western North Carolina is transported by winds from other states.
-The results from the high elevation ozone monitoring site near Shining Rock Wilderness (figure above) show ozone concentrations due not change throughout the day and that average concentrations are greater then at the Bent Creek site.
+The results from the high elevation ozone monitoring site near Shining Rock Wilderness (figure above) show ozone concentrations do not change throughout the day and that average concentrations are greater than at the Bent Creek site.
 Consequently, people and vegetation at higher elevations are exposed to more ozone then people and vegetation at low elevations.

 Effect on Plants